hettlage/pytest-db-content/docs/quickstart.rst

        assert genre_count == 3

-We can shorten this test, though. `testdb` has a method `fetch_all`, which returns a list of dictionaries of columnh names and values. `fetch_all` requires the table name as its only parameter.
+We can shorten this test, though. `testdb` has a method `fetch_all`, which returns a list of dictionaries of column names and values. `fetch_all` requires the table name as its only parameter.
 Here is the rewritten test.

 .. code-block:: python